Inclusivity Reimagined:

 Strength-Based Strategies & Disability Acceptance

-A day of discourse dedicated to the importance of strength-based interventions and leaning into individuals’ preferred interets.
+A half-day of discourse dedicated to the importance of strength-based interventions and leaning into individuals’ preferred interests.
 We invite you to come listen and learn from experts in the field of disability from across the country.
-A keynote from Dr. Kristie Patten, conversations moderated by Dr. Brent Elder, with other esteemed speakers, Daniel van Sant and Iowa Representative Josh Turek.
-Join us at the Downtown Marriott on May 20th.
+A keynote from Dr. Kristie Patten, conversations moderated by Dr. Brent Elder, and esteemed speaker Daniel van Sant.
+Join us at the Kiewit Luminarium on May 20th.

 Meet Our Speakers